 The surety, then, is the insurance company which issues, and thereby, guarantees, payment of the surety bond purchased by the principal, as required by the obligee should the defendant lose on appeal.’

 AmeriPro Surety Bonds and Your California Appeal Bond

-AmeriPro Surety Bonds is a surety-bond only agency which concentrates especially on court-related bonds.
+AmeriPro Surety Bonds is a surety-bonds only agency which offers court-related surety bonds .
 We also provide license and permit, contractor, and fiduciary surety bonds in all California and all 50 states.